hxmid/rawrand/readme.md

 - [ ] built-in writer
     - as of right now, the program just uses rawaccel's writer.exe to write the new senses to the driver, however having a built-in one would reduce dependencies and overhead (i think)

+- [ ] custom built mouse driver without delay
+    - not much planning behind this, as this is something that will take a lot of work
+    - the main reason i would want something like this is to eliminate the 1s delay in rawaccel, but i think that's intentionally in place to prevent abuse, so more thinking is required

 ## installation